 Regardless of the server's operating system, clients running different operating systems can share the same floating license.

 Install the appropriate Coreform Cubit installation on each client that will run Coreform Cubit.
-The download is available in your My Downloads page of your account.
+The download is available on the downloads page on coreform.com

 |Platform||Filename||Default Installation Folder|

 |Linux Debian||Coreform-Cubit-202x.x-Lin64.deb||/opt/Coreform Cubit 202x.x|